Have you ever thought about how many choices you make in a given day?

 You can do this with any colors.
 I do it with neutrals.

 I was so sick of spending time and energy on clothes.
-I like to dress nice, but hated the effort required.
+And I like to dress nice, but hated the effort required.
 So, I implemented a neutrals-only policy.
 I only wear/ buy neutral colors.

 It saves me time, energy, and money.
 Things always match and it’s super easy to get dressed every day.

 5. Schedule 15 minutes of alone time EVERY DAY

-Depending on the crazy in your life, find time every day for 15 minutes of alone, quiet time every day may seem like a lot or it may seem like a little.
+Depending on the crazy in your life, find time every day for 15 minutes of alone, quiet time.
+This may seem like a lot or it may seem like a little.

 Either way, make sure you have at least this much time alone where you can just be with yourself.